Citronella is the commonly used name for a group of familiar plants best known for insect repelling abilities similar to yarrow.

 This herb has such a strong reputation for repelling mosquitoes in particular that a wide variety of products such as live plants, candles, wrist bands, sprays, and tiki torch oils sell like hotcakes to consumers trying to ward off mozzies naturally during warm summer months.

-The media induced hysteria surrounding the Zika virus has made these products even more attractive.
+Concerns surrounding the Zika virus has made these products even more attractive.
 I live in the state of Florida where at least one case of Zika has been confirmed as of this writing.
 The governor declared a state of emergency regarding the situation.
 The predictable result is mosquito fogging around urban residential neighborhoods.

 While repelling mosquitoes seems more important than ever, is citronella really an effective natural strategy for those seeking to avoid bites without the use of neurotoxic DEET and other pesticides?